-Asian shares mixed after tech-led decline on Wall St
+World shares turn lower after tech-led decline on Wall St

-BANGKOK (AP) — Asian markets were mixed Friday after more declines in big technology stocks pulled major indexes lower on Wall Street.
+BANGKOK (AP) — World markets were lower Friday, tracking a retreat on Wall Street led by declines in big technology stocks.

-Tokyo, Shanghai and Taiwan slipped but most other regional markets advanced.
-U.S. futures also were higher.
+Shares fell in Paris, Frankfurt, Tokyo and Shanghai but rose in Hong Kong.
+U.S. futures also slipped.

-A resurgence of coronavirus outbreaks has added to uncertainties over a revival of tourism and other business activity across Asia.
+A resurgence of coronavirus outbreaks has added to uncertainties over a revival of tourism and other business activity in many parts of the world including Asia.

 The World Health Organization says a record 9.5 million COVID-19 cases were tallied over the last week as the omicron variant of the coronavirus swept the planet, a 71% increase from the previous 7-day period that the U.N. health agency likened to a “tsunami.”